zakirZed/Classy-android-app/README.md

 - Get notified when class get cancelled or shifted to other date.
 - Notify others for today class when it goes live.
 - Admin can make anyone 'admin' or remove from admin
-- See your time time table.
+- See your time table.
 ### How to use
 > Just install the app from [here](https://docs.google.com/uc?export=download&id=1PedDiz8UfhuqahAXHl_9THvBB9FSN4_T), create class, get the classId, enter it in join section and you are good to go.
 Watch demo video [here](https://drive.google.com/file/d/1TT0CfVHG9yNMHhNaBJKRoD3O413C5TrQ/view?usp=drivesdk)